cginternals/cppfs/README.md

 ```

 At the moment, it is not possible to register new file systems at the global
 level.
-To use a custom file system, you have to create an instance of it and
+To use a custom file system, create an instance of it and use the
-use the *cppfs::AbstractFileSystem* interface to access it.
+*cppfs::AbstractFileSystem* interface to access it.

 ```C++
 class CustomFS : public cppfs::AbstractFileSystem